 Email plays a vital role in how we communicate online.
 If you’ve decided to make privacy a priority by using alternatives to mainstream products on the internet, your email is another weak link you could likely improve on.

 Generally private email services use encryption to keep the contents of your emails hidden from anyone besides your intended recipient.
 These emails will keep your communications more private than the more popular email services like Gmail or Outlook.
 You could set up your own email server with added privacy protections, but it’s a time consuming and often expensive process that in the end may not deliver the privacy you’re looking for.

-Private Email Providers
+Recommended Private Email Services

 CounterMail: CounterMail is a secure email provider specifically designed for maximum security and privacy, in a simple and easy to use format.
 It uses OpenPGP to keep the contents of your emails encrypted and private.
 CounterMail adds specific protection for MITM (man-in-the-middle) attacks beyond just SSL encryption.
 If you are computer-savvy enough to use Gmail or Hotmail, you should be able to use CounterMail without many issues.

 Cost: $49+ per year